Learn more about the terms we use in your Analytic reports.

 We also break down Callbacks Requested and Callbacks Completed in Call Center to analyze in-queue callback performance.

 Service Level: This displays the percentage of calls answered during open hours within the time threshold set for that Call Center, by default 60s.
 Short Abandoned calls are excluded from this metric.
-The answer time is calculated as the difference between the moment the call arrives, (date_started) and when it connects to an agent (date_connected).
+Service level is measured once a call first starts ringing an Agent or when the call is queued after any greetings and menus are finished; we updated this metric on September 25, 2020, and recommend learning about the changes as explained in this Help Center article.

 Short-abandoned: Short Abandoned calls are a sub-set of abandoned calls when callers hang up within a specific time frame.
 Short abandoned calls are excluded from service level calculations.